EvanTease/Internet-of-thing-Project/README.md

 how to input message (unknown)(figuring it out) might use a speaker and a timer for better usage possible internet integration (connected to an online clock perhapse)

+stoped using Trello becuse of notifications to upgrade and them trying to make me use there ai tools